davidscarth/caddy-geoip/README.md

 abort @blocked
 ```

-Allow list - only these countries may reach the login portal. `not` is the
+Allow list - only these countries may reach the site. `not` is the real
-real negation here.
-An unknown IP is never *in* the set, so under `not` your
+negation here.
+An unknown IP is never *in* the set, so under `not` your own LAN
-own LAN would be blocked; exempt it with Caddy's `client_ip private_ranges`:
+would be blocked; exempt it with Caddy's `client_ip private_ranges`:

 ```caddyfile
 @outside {